Family and Medical Leave Act (VI.E.1)

 A designated Human Resources professional, or a Health Care Provider representing the University, may contact the individual's Health Care Provider to clarify and authenticate an incomplete and/or insufficient certification.

-- Medical Certification: If FMLA leave is due to a Serious Health Condition of an employee or his or her Spouse, Domestic Partner, Son, Daughter, or Parent, then the employee is required to furnish medical certification of the Serious Health Condition.
+- Medical Certification: If FMLA leave is due to a Serious Health Condition of an employee or his or her Spouse, Son, Daughter, or Parent, then the employee is required to furnish medical certification of the Serious Health Condition.
 The certification must be completed and signed by the Health Care Provider for the individual with the Serious Health Condition.

 - Certification for Leave Taken Because of a Qualifying Exigency: If leave is taken due to a Qualifying Exigency arising out of the Covered Active Duty or call to Covered Active Duty status of a Covered Military Member, the Eligible Employee is required to furnish a completed Certification of Qualifying Exigency for Military Family Leave.
 The employee will be required to provide written documentation confirming a Covered Military Member's Covered Active Duty or call to Covered Active Duty status.
 If the Qualifying Exigency involves meeting with a third party, Human Resources may contact the individual or entity with whom the employee is meeting for the purpose of verifying a meeting or appointment schedule and the nature of the meeting.
 Human Resources may also contact an appropriate unit of the Department of Defense to request verification that a Covered Military Member is on Covered Active Duty or call to Covered Active duty status.